ansipes/mejo-187/content/project/two.md

 ---
 title: Project II
-date: 2020-02-24
+date: 2020-09-29
 categories: []
-draft: true
+draft: false
-description: Combine your knowledge of prototyping, HTML, and CSS to create a well-designed, easy-to-navigate, flawlessly scripted multi-page website.
+description: Combine your knowledge of prototyping, HTML, and CSS to create a well-designed, easy-to-navigate, flawlessly coded multi-page website.
 ---

 ## Introduction

-The goal of this assignment is to challenge you to create a well-designed, easy-to-navigate, flawlessly scripted multi-page website.
+The goal of this assignment is to challenge you to create a well-designed, easy-to-navigate, flawlessly coded multi-page website.
+You will pick another one of your topics from your theme.

-You will be given all the assets necessary to complete the assignment, including text, video files, photos and graphics.

-It is due on March 23rd.
-So you have about three weeks to do it, not counting Spring break.
+It is due on October 20th.

 ## Deliverables

-Your website will be published on the Internet using your own URL, under the subdirectory: /project-two/.
-For example, your URL will be something like http://yourdomainname.com/project-two/
+Your website will be published using GitHub pages with your own URL.
+Your repository name will be project-two.
+For example, your URL will be something like https://username.github.io/project-two/

+Alternatively, you can name your repository something different, like my-project-topic.

 We will push the apps to your servers in class on the due date.
 You will submit the URL to Sakai once the app is up and running on your server.